SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

 **Interviewer**

   - I know it's the n'th person you see in this week / month but please, show respect; everyone deserves it.
-  - If you need to draw a picture to occupy yourself during the introduction, please do it in a way you don't disturb anyone else's attention.
+  - If you need to draw a picture to keep you busy during the introduction, please do it in a way you don't disturb anyone else's attention.

 **Candidate**

   - You have to stick out somehow.
 I don't say you should act like a moron, I say you should shine with your behavior and knowledge.
-  - Show you're well educated, that your mother / father did a good job raising you up.
+  - Show you're well educated and that your mother / father did a good job raising you up.
   - Respond to the questions you get asked with fully informative answers.

 ### 3. What is that all about?